 Odds of Death or Serious Injury Whilst Driving a Mile in Each Borough

-Hillingdon again tops the safety charts, with 5 killed or seriously injured per 100 million miles of driving in the borough.
-Kingston upon Thames, Enfield, Barnet and Greenwhich all follow with 7 killed or seriously injured per 100 million miles of driving, respectively.
+Havering and Hillingdon top the safety charts, with 8.2 and 9.5 killed or seriously injured per 100 million miles of driving by borough, respectively.
+Kingston upon Thames, Enfield, Barnet and Hounslow follow with 10 to 13 killed or seriously injured per 100 million miles of driving.

-Westminster, Camden, Islington, Hackney and City of London are the least safe, with between 32 and 53 killed or seriously injured per 100 million miles driven on their roads.
+In contrast Westminster, Camden, Hackney, Islington and City of London are the least safe, with more than 50 killed or seriously injured per 100 million miles driven on their roads.

-You are at least 6 times more likely to be involved in an accident in which someone is killed or seriously injured for every mile you’re on the road in the five worst boroughs than in Hillingdon.
+You are at least 5.6 times more likely to be involved in an accident in which someone is killed or seriously injured for every mile you’re on the road in the five worst boroughs than in Hillingdon or Havering.

 London Boroughs Ranked by Lowest to Highest Rate of Killed or Seriously Injured in Motor Vehicle Accidents